okeeling/CSU33012/README.md

 #### Initial comment for Assignment 2: "Branched and created DAG and DAGTest" - c2eed2f
 ### Assignment 3 - Biography Of An Influential Software Engineer
 #### See Biography of Donal Knuth file from the master
+### Assignment 4 - Measuring Engineering Report
+#### See Software Engineering Measurement Report file from the master